What are the must-have dishes on the Easter menu in Italy? Let's discover together the typical recipes of each region!

 Before cooking, the meat has to be marinated for a long time in Barolo to tenderize it along with celery, carrots, onions, juniper berries, cloves and cinnamon and is then cooked in the same liquid for several hours over low heat.

-Agnello di pasta di mandorle (almond paste Lamb) is a typical traditional Easter dessert in some regions of southern Italy.
-It has very ancient origins and is most likely due to the cloistered nuns who made almond pastries in convents.
-Then over time it became part of the pastry tradition in these areas and beyond.
+The Agnello di pasta di mandorle, the almond paste Lamb, is a typical dessert in the Easter Sunday lunch menu in Italy, in some southern regions like Apulia.
+It has ancient origins and is most likely due to the cloistered nuns who made almond pastries in convents.
+Then, over time, it became part of the pastry tradition in these areas and beyond.

 It is a mixture of almond paste, sugar and honey in the shape of a crouching lamb and filled with sponge cake soaked in liqueur, jam and dark chocolate.